 The castle was described in this year as 'ruinous'.

-1509 - Death of Henry VII and accession of Henry VIII
+DEATH OF HENRY VII and accession of Henry VIII.

 Thomas was the ancestor of the Emersons of Hollybush Farm, a family that figures largely in the History of Skelton, especially in Victorian times when Stephen Emerson became known as the "Miners' Friend.